pr4shan7/beginners-only/README.md

 * [Resources to learn Git](https://try.github.io/)

 Now that you are familiar with the basics of Git and GitHub, apply your knowledge to practice and start contributing to [this repository](https://github.com/pr4shan7/beginners-only) and help it evolve.
 You're welcome! ^_^

+If you're an experienced programmer/user, you are requested to contribute to this repo and help the community learn.
+See [Issue #10](https://github.com/pr4shan7/beginners-only/issues/10)

 Please read the [Contribution Guide](https://github.com/pr4shan7/beginners-only/blob/master/CONTRIBUTING.md) before you start.